-From an IT perspective, the exam ran very smoothly with only minor incidents.
-The previously noted problem where the "pen" produces an occasional "jump" in a smoothly drawn line occurred again.
-This was investigated and appears to be related to an issue between Microsoft PowerPoint and Teams which is therefore outside the RCR's control at present.
-Candidates can be reassured that the examiners are aware of this issue and take it into account when watching a contour being drawn.
+From an IT perspective, things generally ran very smoothly with only minor incidents.
+As mentioned in previous reports, the examiners are fully aware that the "pen" can produce an occasional "jump" in a smoothly drawn line when candidates use it to draw on slides.
+This has been investigated by the RCR IT team and seems to be related to an issue between Powerpoint and Teams which is therefore outside our control at present.
+Candidates can be reassured that the examiners understand the issue and take it into account when watching a contour being drawn.